 Can You Get a Nursing Degree Online In Texas?

-With many schools offering distance learning programs, Texas students can get a hybrid or online degree in nursing.
+With many schools offering distance learning programs, Texas students can find a hybrid or online nursing degree that fits their needs.
 While both of these program options offer online courses, each requires that nursing students complete clinical hours in-person at a hospital or other relevant healthcare setting.
-Nevertheless, online programs may be ideal for individuals who work or have other commitments, as they allow part-time and self-paced learning.
+Despite the required in-person hours, online programs may be ideal for individuals who work or have other commitments as they allow part-time and self-paced learning.

 What Is the Fastest Way to Become a Nurse In Texas?

 Earning a state-approved associate degree in nursing (ADN) takes roughly two years, and it's the quickest educational path to becoming a CNA, LVN, or RN in Texas.
 Depending on an individual's chosen career path, they also need to pass the relevant National Council of State Boards of Nursing exam, gain clinical experience, and apply for state licensure.
-This entire process can take two to four years — though nursing graduates should note that some employers may require a Bachelor of Science in Nursing (BSN) or a master's degree in the field for positions in administration or nurse education.
+This entire process can take two to four years, and it should be noted that some employers may require a Bachelor of Science in Nursing (BSN) or a master's degree in the field for positions in administration or nurse education.